vipul2802/o365hq.com/content/blog/Microsoft Information Protection.md

 amounts of confidential information, and its leakage can become a serious threat to your company.

-*Office 365 Message Encryption* is used across a variety of services.
+*Microsoft 365 Message Encryption* is used across a variety of services.
 It enables you to send a secure email to everyone inside and outside the company.
-Recipients can easily read and respond to messages protected by Office 365 Message Encryption, regardless of the email provider they use.
+Recipients can easily read and respond to messages protected by Microsoft 365 Message Encryption, regardless of the email provider they use.

 To send a protected message to a Gmail user, you will have to create policies that enforce encryption on all email messages sent to external